Ethel Mairet: Early life

 Ethel Mary Partridge was born in Barnstaple, Devon, in 1872.
 Her parents were David (a pharmacist) and Mary Ann (born Hunt) Partridge.
-She was educated locally and in 1899 she qualified to teach piano at the Royal Academy of Music.
+She was educated locally and in 1899 she qualified to teach the piano at the Royal Academy of Music.
 She then took up work as a governess, first in London and later in Bonn, Germany.

 Introduction to textiles

-She met the famed art historian and philosopher Ananda Coomaraswamy.
+She met the art historian and philosopher Ananda Coomaraswamy.
 The couple married on 19 June 1902 and travelled to Ceylon (now Sri Lanka), where he conducted a mineral survey.
-The couple recorded the arts and crafts of each village, and Mairet kept meticulous journals, photographing each craft she observed.
+The couple recorded the arts and crafts of each village, and Mairet kept detailed journals, photographing each craft she observed.
 They returned to England in 1907 and published their investigations into Ceylon crafts.

 Until 1910 they lived in Broad Campden where the arts and crafts architect Charles Robert Ashbee had established a community of artists and craftspeople.
 This Guild and School of Handicraft in Chipping Campden included Ethel's brother Frederick James Partridge, a jeweller.
 Ashbee renovated a Norman chapel as the Coomaraswamy home.
 The couple visited India, where they added to the textile collection they had begun whilst in Ceylon.

 Weaving and dyeing

 Aside from some rudimentary lessons in Ceylon and the British Isles, Ethel Mairet was self-taught as a weaver, spinner and dyer.
-Many people, including herself, were aware of the fact that, although she was famed for weaving, she was not a very talented weaver.
+Although she was well-known for weaving, she acknowledged that she was not a talented weaver.

 Mairet made her first experiments with weaving and dyeing in 1909 in Chipping Camden.
 She studied vegetable dyes in the Bodleian Library, Oxford and is said to have travelled to the Lake District to learn weaving during this period.
 Her knowledge of dyes and mordants were likely compounded by her father (a chemist) and her husband Ananda Coomaraswamy (a botanist).

 Over the winter of 1910 Mairet and Coomaraswamy travelled to India.
 She wrote to the Ashbees over this period, and kept a journal detailing her discoveries of rare textiles and decorative jewellery, noting the vegetable dyes used.

-In 1910 Coomaraswamy began openly having an affair and their marriage ended.
+In 1910 Coomaraswamy began having an affair and their marriage ended.
 Ethel then built a house near Barnstaple complete with studios for textile dyeing and weaving.
-In 1913 she married Philip Mairet and together they established The Thatched House a joint home and studio near Stratford upon Avon.
+In 1913 she married Philip Mairet and together they established the Thatched House, a joint home and studio near Stratford upon Avon.
 The studio provided a base for her first weaving workshop.
 The following year she was visited by Mahatma Gandhi, who knew of her work in Ceylon and was interested in using simple textile techniques in India (see Khadi).

 In 1916 she published A Book on Vegetable Dyes printed by Hilary Pepler at the Hampshire House Press in Hammersmith, London.